hsteissberg/Markdown/FRESCO_Intro.md

 <div style="page-break-after: always;"></div>

 # Overview of Code Development and Management
 The FRESCO development process is built around the GitHub development platform (https://github.com/about).
 GitHub repositories are used to store and version-track the source code and other components of the FRESCO system, and to organize debugginng and development activity.
-Because of the complexity of FRESCO and its components, activities such
+Because of the complexity of FRESCO and its components, the source code, help contens, and other files are distributed across the following individual repositories:

+**==== LIST OF REPOSITORIES HERE**

+A snapshot of the contents of these repositories as of *xx/xx/2021* is available at *URL*.
+The snapshot is a ZIP archive file containing individual ZIP archive files for each repository.

+The main repository for FRESCO is at https://github.com/LimnoTech/FRESCO, and includes GitHub Milestones, Projects, and Issues used to manage the development process.

+The development technology stack is informed by the targeted delivery of FRESCO as a desktop program executable on a Microsoft Windows 10 workstation.
+The FRESCO user interace is primarily implemented in Microsoft C#.NET (UI), but in version 1.0 still includes some legacy components written in Microsoft Visuabl Basic 6 and in Microsoft or Borland C++.
+The primary development platform is therefore Microsoft Visual Studio 2019 (Community Edition) (***VERSION NUMBER***).
+Key dependencies are:

+* R
+* MapWindows
+* Spread FarPoint
+* ***OTHERS?***

+The various components (executables, libraries, help files, and data files) are combined into an installation package using Revenera InstallShield 2020 ***Rx*** Professional.
+The InstallShield configuration file is included as part of ***FRESCO REPO?
+SEPARATE REPO?***.

 # Components and organization

+*History lesson -- FRAMES -> ARAMS -> TREECS*

+*GitHub Projects*

+**==== LIST 0.1, 1.0, and 1.1 FUNCTIONALITY ISSUES**

+*Directory organization in install?*

 # Task 1 – Debugging

+*Intro text recapping scope of task*

+**==== LIST OF DEBUGGING ISSUES FROM GITHUB HERE**

 # Task 2 – Test and evaluate

+*Intro text recapping scope of task*

+**==== LIST OF TESTING/EVALUATION ISSUES FROM GITHUB HERE**

+*THESE ARE NON-BUG ISSUES*

 # Task 3 – Validate

+*Intro text recapping scope of task*

+**==== LIST OF VALIDATION TESTS (TREECS PROJECTS RUN UNDER FRESCO AND COMPARED) HERE**

 # Summary and next steps

+Abbreviated recap of Tasks 1-3

+Next steps - move to 1.1, hanging chads, test case study